DorianMood/researches/thesis-proposal/content/slides.md

 <p class="break"></p>

-It is common to use Fourier transform based methods in image compression.
+It is common to use DCT based methods in image compression.
 A popular implementation of Fourier transform for discrete functions is Discrete Cosine Transform.

 However this is not the only one approach.
 Instead of using a predefined polynomial to encode an image, it is possible to use neural networks to pack and unpack information.